Norwalk DCF Investigations

-It is worth noting, though, that individuals on the sex offender registry are ineligible to appeal substantiated DCF findings of abuse or neglect, and that additional conditions may apply to appeals of substantiated findings that are several years old.
+It is worth noting, however, that individuals on the sex offender registry are ineligible to appeal substantiated DCF findings of abuse or neglect, and that additional conditions may apply to appeals of substantiated findings that are several years old.

 Contact Mark Sherman Law Today for Help During a Norwalk DCF Investigation

 A knowledgeable attorney from Mark Sherman Law can explain what to expect during your DCF investigation as well as the potential outcomes.
-While a Norwalk DCF investigation may be painful for a family, the process can be easier to endure with guidance from an experienced legal advocate.
+While Norwalk DCF investigations may be painful for a family, the process can be easier to endure with guidance from an experienced legal advocate.
 Click here to read our over 300 certified client reviews on Avvo.com, and call today to schedule your confidential consultation.